Comprehensive Guide to Gear Oil: Applications, Maintenance, and Filtration

 Effects:

-- Rust and Corrosion: Water promotes the formation of rust on ferrous components and corrosion on other metal surfaces, leading to increased wear and potential failure.
+• Rust and Corrosion: Water encourages the growth of rust on ferrous parts and corrosion on additional metal surfaces, so they wear faster and potentially break down.

-- Reduced Lubrication:Water interferes with the oil's ability to form a lubricating film, resulting in increased friction and wear.
+• Less Lubrication:Water disrupts the oil's ability to create a lubricating film, increasing friction and wear.

-- Sludge Formation:Water can react with oil additives to form sludge, which clogs filters and restricts oil flow.
+• Sludge Formation:Water can combine with oil additives to create sludge that obstructs filters and hinders the oil flow.

-- Microbial Growth:Water creates an environment conducive to microbial growth, leading to the formation of biofilms and acids that corrode metal surfaces.
+• Microbial Growth:Water provides an ideal setting for microbial growth, which causes biofilms and acids to corrode metal surfaces.

 2. Dirt and Particles

-Sources: Dirt, dust, metal particles, and other abrasive materials can enter gearboxes through air breathers, damaged seals, or during maintenance procedures.
+Sources: Dirt, dust, metallic particles and other abrasive materials have the potential to seep into gearboxes via air breathers, damaged seals, or during maintenance activities.

 Effects:

-- Filter Clogging:Particles can clog filters, reducing oil flow and increasing pressure drop.
+• Filter Clogging:Particles can clog filters, which restrict oil flow and increase pressure drop.

 3. Oxidation Byproducts